CPE-OAuth/servicestage-eclipse-plugin/README.md

 └── servicestage-java-client
 ```

-Then run `get-dependencies.sh` from inside the plugin's project root directory.
+If your Eclipse workspace running within an Linux environment, you can run `get-dependencies.sh` from inside the plugin's project root directory.
 This will build `servicestage-client.jar` and place it under the `./lib` directory.

+If your Eclipse workspace running within a Windows environment, you can run the following steps manually to compile and place `servicestage-client.jar` :

+1. `mvn clean package -DskipTests -DfinalName=servicestage-client`
+1. `copy .\servicestage-java-client\target\servicestage-client.jar ..\servicestage-eclipse-plugin\lib\`

 ### Export Plugin

 1. Import the plugin project into Eclipse and make sure it builds without errors
-1. Right-click the project and select Export
+1. Right-click the project `servicestage-eclipse-plugin` and select Export
-1. Select "Deployable plugin and fragments"
+1. Select "Plug-in Development -> Deployable plug-ins and fragments"
-1. Select "Archive file" and provide the path
+1. Select "Archive file" and provide the path to create the plugin output zip file (for example: service-eclipse-plugin.zip)
-1. Unzip the output file, the plugin jar will be in the `plugins` directory
+1. Unzip the output file to a temp folder, the plugin jar will be in the `plugins` directory

 Contributing
 -----------

-Follow the instructions under [Build](build) to get started.
+Follow the instructions under [Build](#build) to get started.

 ### Formatting